-Func ChanValue(chan%, pos {,&data%{,mode%{,binsz{,trig%|edge%}}}}})
+Func ChanValue(chan%,pos{,&data%{,mode%{,binsz{,trig%|edge%}}});

-chan% The channel number in the time or result view.

-pos In a time view, the time for which the value is needed.
-In a result view, this is the x axis value for which a result in needed.

-data% Returned as 1 if there is data at pos, 0 if not.
-For example, for a waveform if there was no data within Binsize (chan%) of pos, this would be set to 0.

-mode% If present, this sets the display mode in which to read the value from a time view.
+- chan% The channel number in the time or result view. - pos In a time view, the time for which the value is needed.
+In a result view, this is the x axis value for which a result in needed. - data% Returned as 1 if there is data at pos, 0 if not.
+For example, for a waveform if there was no data within Binsize (chan%) of pos, this would be set to 0. - mode% If present, this sets the display mode in which to read the value from a time view.
 If mode% is inappropriate or absent, the current display mode is used.
 This parameter is ignored in a result view.
-The modes in a time view are:

-- The current mode for the channel.
+The modes in a time view are: - 0 The current mode for the channel.
 Any additional arguments are ignored. - 1 Dots mode for events.
-Returns the event time at or after pos. - 2 Lines mode, result is the same as mode 1. - Waveform mode, this is the only mode for waveform channels. - 4 WaveMark mode, returns waveform values for WaveMark channels. - 5 Rate mode.
-The binSz argument sets the width of each bin. - 6,11 Mean frequency mode, binSz sets the time period, 11 is rate per minute. - 7,12 Instantaneous frequency, returns value at next event, 12 is per minute. - Raster mode, trig% sets the trigger channel, result as for mode 1.

-This sets the width of the rate histogram bins and the smoothing period for mean frequency mode when specifying your own mode.

-trig% The trigger channel for raster displays, we assume raster displays of level data are never required.

-edge% For level data event channels.
+Returns the event time at or after pos. - 2 Lines mode, result is the same as mode 1. - 3 Waveform mode. - 4 WaveMark mode, returns waveform values for WaveMark channels. - 5 Rate mode.
+The binSz argument sets the width of each bin. - 6,11 Mean frequency mode, binSz sets the time period, 11 is rate per minute. - 7,12 Instantaneous frequency, returns value at next event, 12 is per minute. - 8 Raster mode, trig% sets the trigger channel, result as for mode 1. - 13 Cubic spline for waveforms and WaveMark data. - 16 Skyline mode for waveform, RealWave and RealMark channels. - binSz This sets the width of the rate histogram bins and the smoothing period for mean frequency mode when specifying your own mode. - trig% The trigger channel for raster displays, we assume raster displays of level data are never required. - edge% For level data event channels.
 This sets which edges of the signal to use for mean frequency, instantaneous frequency and rate modes: 0=both edges, 1=rising edges, 2=falling edges.
-If edge% is omitted, both edges are used.

-Returns It returns the value or 0 if no data is found.
-For waveform data, if there is no data within Binsize (chan%) of the time, the value is zero.
+If edge% is omitted, both edges are used. - Returns It returns the value or 0 if no data is found.
+For waveform data, if there is no data within Binsize(chan%) of the time, the value is zero.